hannestschofenig/tschofenig-ids/dtls-rrc/draft-tschofenig-tls-dtls-rrc.md

 # RRC Example

-The example shown in {{fig-example}} illustrates a client and a server exchanging application playloads protected by DTLS with the unilaterally used CIDs.
-At some point in the communication interaction the IP addresses used by the client changes and, thanks to the connection id usage, no new DTLS handshake is necessary.
-However, the server wants to test the reachability of the client at his new IP address first before sending any data to the indicated IP address.
+The example shown in {{fig-example}} illustrates a client and a server exchanging application payloads protected by DTLS with an unilaterally used CIDs.
+At some point in the communication interaction the IP address used by the client changes and, thanks to the CID usage, the security context to interpret the record is successfully located by the server.
+However, the server wants to test the reachability of the client at his new IP address, to avoid being abused (e.g., as an amplifier) by an attacker impersonating the client.

 ~~~~
    Client                                             Server